Botswana says new diamond sales deal agreed with De Beers - Miningmx

-THE government of Botswana announced today it had reached an in-principle agreement with De Beers on a new 10-year rough diamonds sales deal.
+THE government of Botswana announced on July 1 it had reached an in-principle agreement with De Beers on a new 10-year rough diamonds sales deal.

-The agreement covers diamodns produced by their joint venture Debswana through to 2033.
+The agreement covers diamonds produced by their joint venture Debswana through to 2033.
 New 25-year Debswana mining licence agreements through to 2054 have also been concluded, the government said.

 “The transformational new agreements between Botswana and De Beers reflects the aspirations of the people of Botswana, propels both Botswana and De Beers forward, and underpins the future of their Debswana joint venture through long-term investment,” the government said today.